Hunt in the Shadows

 “Last warning!”

 “I’m not sure.”
-Solomon draped an arm around his neck as he guided her out of the room.
-“However, if she did, they’re unlikely to return after how easily I dispatched them.”
+Solomon draped an arm around her back as he guided her out of the room.
+“However, if she did, they won’t trouble us.
+But just in case, stay close to me.”

 “Thank you.”
-Sandra turned to Solomon’s chest, burying her face in it.
+Sandra hesitated before stepping closer, her fingers tightening in the fabric of his vest.
 “How did you deal with them?”

 Sardonic laughter tumbled out of Solomon’s lips as they exited the small room.
 He tightened his grip around her waist as he guided and carried her down the hall.
-“I have lots of specialized ammunition, but when I’m facing something I’m not sure about, I always reach for a specialized load.
-It’s designed to inflict exceptional damage once the bullet begins to crumble.”
+“I carry specific rounds for unique problems.
+When facing the unknown, I reach for one that leaves nothing behind.”

 “What does that mean?”